magento/merchdocs/src/cms/adobe-stock-manage.md

 #### Save an image preview

 An image preview is a watermarked version of an Adobe Stock asset.
-Image previews are free and are a good way to experiment with different images before you decide to purchase a license for specific images and use them on your production stores.
+Image previews are free and are a good way to experiment with different images before you decide to purchase a license for specific images for use on your production stores.

 1. [Access the Adobe Stock Search grid][access-search].